suri-framework/mlx/SPEC.md

-OCaml with JSX
+OCaml with JSX (mlx, because xml is already taken)

 - Transform .mlx into .ml
 - Provide a HTMLFUNCTOR to create libs on top of JSX
-- react-mlx should call HTMLFUNCTOR with custom bindings like React.createElement
+  - react.mlx should call HTMLFUNCTOR with custom bindings like React.createElement, and other React specific stuff
-- tyxml-mlx should call HTMLFUNCTOR with tyxml html lib
+  - tyxml.mlx should call HTMLFUNCTOR with tyxml html lib
+  - revery.mlx should call HTMLFUNCTOR with revery html lib
-- htmx-mlx will use tyxml-mlx to define a interface for htmx
+    - htmx.mlx will use tyxml-mlx to define a interface for htmx

 ```
 (* input.mlx *)